Leisure & Events Management

 - Special tailor-made track for ‘havo’ graduates

 You have just earned your havo diploma, would really like to work in the tourism industry, but are not sure about the step from havo to hbo.
 Either you fear this step is a little too big, or you are inadmissible to Breda University of Applied Sciences.
 Breda University of Applied Sciences, in cooperation with De Rooi Pannen, offers the perfect alternative in the form of the tailor-made study track.
-You will start your course of study with two years at one of the programmes 'Medeweker marketing en communicatie' or 'Medewerker Evenementenorganisatie' at De Rooi Pannen (mbo level) in Tilburg or Breda.
+You will start your course of study with two years at one of the programmes 'Medeweker marketing en communicatie' or 'Medewerker Evenementenorganisatie' at De Rooi Pannen (mbo level) in Tilburg.
 You conclude your studies with an mbo diploma level 4.
 Next, you will proceed to Breda University of Applied Sciences’ degree programme of Tourism Management or to the English-taught variant of International Tourism Management, where you can earn your bachelor’s degree in three years.

 This means that you will be in possession of an mbo diploma and an hbo degree after five years of studying.